armory/docs/content/en/docs/installation/operator.md

 - Manage the Armory Enterprise Platform with `kubectl` like other applications.
 - Expose the Armory Enterprise Platform via `LoadBalancer` or `Ingress` (optional)
-- Keep secrets separate from your config.
-Store your config in `git` and have an easy Gitops workflow.
+- Keep secrets separate from your configuration.
+Store your config in `git` and have an easy GitOps workflow.
 - Validate your configuration before applying it (with webhook validation).
 - Store Spinnaker secrets in [Kubernetes secrets](https://github.com/armory/spinnaker-operator/blob/master/doc/managing-spinnaker.md#secrets-in-kubernetes-secrets).
 - Gain total control over Armory Enterprise Platform manifests with [`kustomize` style patching](https://github.com/armory/spinnaker-operator/blob/master/doc/options.md#speckustomize)